 - Members of the European Association of Archaeologists (all membership categories except for the members of the EAA Executive Board or the EJA Editorial Board)

 - Professors and heads of departments of archaeology at European universities and institutes

 - Directors of governmental heritage management organisations and agencies in European countries (members of the Council of Europe)

 - Non-governmental archaeological, heritage, and professional organisations in European countries.

-The 2021 Early Career Achievement Prize will be awarded during the Opening Ceremony of the 27th EAA Annual Meeting in Kiel, Germany, on 8 September 2021.
+The 2022 Early Career Achievement Prize will be awarded during the Opening Ceremony of the 28th EAA Annual Meeting in Budapest, Hungary, on 31 August 2022.
 The awarded candidate(s) are expected to attend the Ceremony in person.
 The prize consists of a diploma and three years' EAA